 The goal here is to start conversations.
 First dates, not marriage proposals.
 A bit of research goes a long way, so get to know each company on your list and what they are currently doing online.
 Keep it short and sweet, introduce yourself as a customer or a fan, and offer your services as a freelance writer.

 Until you have a few responses, repeat this step.
-For more on pitching, read our article on cold calling new clients.

 5. Pricing your work